 J.M.: “We are currently making plans for the upcoming tournaments, but we have not finalized anything yet.”

 Portada: What is up next for the Quakes marketing team?

 J.M.: “We are focusing on San Jose, and our slogan is ‘We Are San Jose’.
 We will continue to display our passion for the city that has served as our home since 1974.”

-"We will continue to work on our San Jose Neighborhood Nights program in partnership with Wells Fargo.
-This program celebrates the diverse neighborhoods around San Jose each game at the stadium and connects us more with the community."
+“Our San Jose Neighborhood Nights program in partnership with Wells Fargo will also keep happening.
+This program celebrates the diverse neighborhoods around San Jose each game at the stadium and connects us more with the community.”